SoberingRealityCheck/CM-Database/README.md

 - Python 3.11.x
 - Django 5.x

-currently looking at using a different environment with:
+currently looking at using a different environment for our mongodb compatibility with:

 ```
 sgiref           3.8.1